Turboscient/From-Elm-To-Redux-TypeScript/README.md

 ## Highlights of Conversion

 I made some minor modifications to the end product in my conversion, namely that I wanted to display the entire videogame on the screen, and have a button which shifts the on-screen videogame to its sequel.
+Additionally, gameName and gameHasSequel are not implemented, as they are trivial in this implementation.
 Some of the key translations are seen below:

 * Elm's type variant is translated into "enum"
 * Elm's type alias is translated into "type" from TypeScript
 * Elm's type record is translated into "interface" from TypeScript
 * Elm's list is translated into "Array"
 * Elm's Maybe is translated into "Option" from fp-ts
+* Elm's Int type is represented by "number" (you could alternatively use BigInt, albeit it has limitations and its own challenges)

 ```
 enum esrb_rating { NotRated, RatingPending, Everyone, Teen, Mature }